 Break down the word cryptonomics, and you get a combination and play on the two words cryptography and economics.
 So what does this mean for how the two compare?

 On the whole, economics examines how people respond to incentives using the concepts of supply and demand.

 When it comes to cryptonomics, the same concepts of the study apply, except now we are looking through the lens of blockchain and cryptocurrencies.
-Both operate on the premise that each user who participates in the process does so to maximize their outcome, and this is evidence that the concepts of crypto and traditional economics do share a vein.
+Both operate on the premise that each user participates in the process to maximise their outcome.
+This is evidence that the concepts of crypto and traditional economics share a vein.